HL7/phd/input/intro-notes/StructureDefinition-PhdRtsaObservation-intro.md

 The (Real Time) Sample Array (RTSA) Observation Profile is used when the measurement is a periodic sequences of scalars in time, typically waveforms.
 In theory, this measurement could be split up into a sequence of Numeric Observations but that would be inefficient especially if one is talking about a 1000 samples per second or more.
-Waveforms are used for spirometry, ECG, pulse oximeter pleth wave traces, etc. It is used to represent ACOM Sample Array Observations.
+Waveforms are used for spirometry, ECG, pulse oximeter pleth wave traces, etc. This profile is used to represent ACOM Sample Array Observations.

 <style>table, th, td {
 border: 1px solid black;